MrKinauJr/singlegpupassthroughmanjaro/README.md

 Run **9-add_user_stuff.sh** in terminal, then run **10-reboot.sh** to reboot.

+Go to [the windows 10 download page](https://www.microsoft.com/en-gb/software-download/windows10ISO) and get the iso, let it fully download.
+You don't need it yet, but this is so it'll be done downloading once you need it.
+Smart, I know

 Run **11-edit_qemu.sh** in terminal, and CTRL+W to search for: user = "r Remove the # from the line, and change root within the quotes, to your username.
 Remove the # from the line a little below named: group = "root", and also swap root for your username